Multipole analysis of substrate-supported dielectric nanoresonator arrays with T-matrix method: Introduction

+Here, we formulate an infinite array approximation, which provides the effective (average) multipole moments of a nanoresonator in an array.
+We focus on amorphous arrays as they are challenging to tackle with other methods and are an interesting alternative to periodic ones, especially since many bottom-up, self-assembly methods exist to fabricate such random structures.
+However, the model and some of the conclusions are also applicable to periodic arrays.
 This work is structured as follows.
 First, we derive the model and verify it numerically with the superposition T-matrix and finite-difference time-domain (FDTD) methods.
 Then, we study multipole coupling in a substrate-supported array.
-We provide general multipole coupling rules that can be applied to any array with central symmetry.
+We discuss general multipole coupling rules that can be applied to any array with central symmetry.
 We exemplify these rules and show generalized magnetoelectric coupling that includes higher-order multipoles.
-Finally, we study the parameters influencing substrate-mediated multipole coupling and provide an example of electromagnetic coupling effects applied to refractometric sensing.
+Finally, we study the parameters influencing substrate-mediated multipole coupling and disucss the physics of electromagnetic coupling effects in refractometric sensing.